US Reportedly Mulls Tariffs on $3.1 Billion Worth of EU, UK Imports

 The statement followed EU Trade Commissioner Phil Hogan telling European trade ministers earlier in June that the US “has stepped back from the settlement talks in recent weeks”, in an apparent nod to the ongoing Washington-Brussels aircraft subsidy spat.

+This pertains to the World Trade Organisation (WTO) blaming both the EU and the US for illegally supporting their aircraft industries.

-“If this remains the case, the EU will have little choice but to exercise its retaliation rights and impose our own sanctions”, he pointed out.
+“If this remains the case, the EU will have little choice but to exercise its retaliation rights and impose our own sanctions”, Hogan pointed out.

+He spoke after American Trade Representative Robert Lighthizer cautioned in May that “there is no valid basis for the EU to retaliate against any US goods”, adding that Washington would “continue to press the EU to negotiate a resolution that respects the WTO’s findings.

 All comments